Government Fees Per Person (Applicant, Spouse, and Dependent Child):

+Approximate amount.
 The amount for the Guarantee Deposit depends on your country of origin, and is payable to DGME once the application is approved.

-Once you have been approved by immigration you will need to sign up for social security (CCSS known as Caja).
-If you have a passive income you can sign up for Seguro Voluntario which will cost approximately 9% of your stated monthly income.
+Once you have been approved by Costa Rica immigration, you will be required to sign up for social security (CCSS known as Caja).
+If you have a passive income you can sign up for Seguro Voluntario, which will cost approximately 9% of your stated monthly income.
 For example, a pensioner with a $1,000/month income can expect to pay around $90/month once you receive your DIMEX (Resident ID Card/Cédula).